 The PLRA contains provisions concerning the appointment, compensation, and powers of special masters.
 See 18 U.S.C. § 3626(f).
-The provisions concerning compensation provide that special masters shall be paid "an hourly rate not greater than the hourly rate established under [18 U.S.C. §] $3006A \dots$ Such compensation and costs shall be paid with funds appropriated to the Judiciary."
+See also Armstrong v.
+Brown, 768 F.3d 975, 988 (9th Cir.
+2014) (noting that the PLRA itself provides for the appointment of a special master in any civil action in a Federal court with respect to prison conditions).
+The provisions concerning compensation provide that special masters shall be paid "an hourly rate not greater than the hourly rate established under [18 U.S.C. §] 3006A Such compensation and costs shall be paid with funds appropriated to the Judiciary."
 See id. § 3626(f)(4).